tomconn/knative/README.md

 ---

-### 2. Updated `README.md` Section

-This section replaces the previous manual `kubectl apply` instructions, guiding the user to use the new, convenient script instead.

----

-### 5. Deploy and Test the ping/event-display application to verify functionality
+### 2. Deploy and Test the ping/event-display application to verify functionality

 With the cluster running and the container image pushed, the final step is to deploy our eventing workflow.
 The `run-event-display.sh` script automates this entire process.